-In early 2021, our paper conservator has been working on a pair of detailed Chinese panels.
-Their intriguing illustrations featured a busy scene of everyday life at a grand house and the countryside beyond.
-We have looked into the history of these wonderful pieces, as well as exploring the restoration process of these unique works on paper.
+Our paper conservator recently restored a pair of Chinese panels.
+The illustrations featured a busy scene of everyday life at a grand house and the countryside beyond.
+This article will share the rich history of these beautiful works on paper as well as exploring their delicate restoration process.

 What is Chinese panel art?